w3schools-test/w3schools-test.github.io/README.md

 You can add almost anything to the index.html file between the indicated comments:

-Worth spending time on this website to learn with simple and real time examples.
-Thank you for making this course available for free, my gratitude for all the members of w3schools community.
-It's good to come back to school as a professional.

 `<!-- End user messages -->`

 So feel free to use your imagination!